A Theology of the Imagination

 In this 12 week course, we will examine the imagination as a way of thinking, restoring it to its rightful place alongside reason as a way of processing the world.
 This deep dive into the structure, purpose, and functioning of the imagination builds on some of the best Christian thinking about the imagination while expanding it into new directions.
-And we will not stop with understanding the imagination as a faculty of human thinking; no, we will go on to consider how this way of thinking opens new possibilities for discernment (properly viewing the world and ourselves), worship, witness, and navigating the mundane.
+This is the first step; from there, we will go on to consider how this way of thinking opens new possibilities for discernment (properly viewing the world and ourselves), worship, witness, and navigating the mundane.

 Meetings will be conducted weekly over Zoom.
 Brief reading assignments will be drawn from C.S.
-Lewis, George MacDonald, J.R.R.
-Tolkien, Bonaventure, John Paul II, G. K. Chesterton, Hans Urs von Balthasar, and others.
+Lewis, George MacDonald, Bonaventure, John Paul II, G. K. Chesterton, Hans Urs von Balthasar, and others.

 Here is a taste of some of the discussions we will have: